uyen-huynh2808/ebay-data-warehouse/README.md

 5. `models/` – dbt SQL models for data transformations.
 6. `visualization_insights.md` – Document outlining the visualizations and insights for Looker Studio.

+## Conclusion

+- Demonstrated the development of an end-to-end cloud-based data warehouse solution tailored for e-commerce analytics.

+- Successfully integrated eBay API, Google Cloud Storage, BigQuery, dbt, and Looker Studio to deliver actionable insights on seller behavior and pricing dynamics.

+- Enabled strategic decision-making through interactive dashboards on seller segmentation, pricing trends, and competitive positioning.

+- This project highlights core data engineering competencies, from data ingestion and modeling to transformation, visualization, and business impact.
 ---